hiviah/brmdoor_libnfc/README.md

 3. Add some users

-  - either authenthication by UID, e.g.:
+  - either authentication by UID, e.g.:

-        brmdoor_adduser.py -c brmdoor_nfc.config -a uid 34795FCC SomeUserName
+        ./brmdoor_adduser.py -c brmdoor_nfc.config -a uid 34795FCC SomeUserName

-  - authenthication by Yubikey's HMAC-SHA1 programmed on slot 2
+  - authentication by Yubikey's HMAC-SHA1 programmed on slot 2

-        brmdoor_adduser.py -c brmdoor_nfc.config -a hmac 40795FCCAB0701 SomeUserName 000102030405060708090a0b0c0d0e0f31323334
+        ./brmdoor_adduser.py -c brmdoor_nfc.config -a hmac 40795FCCAB0701 SomeUserName 000102030405060708090a0b0c0d0e0f31323334

-  - to program Yubikey slot 2 to use HMAC with given key, use:
+  - to program Yubikey slot 2 to use HMAC with given key (requires package `yubikey-personalization`), use:

         ykpersonalize -2 -ochal-resp -ohmac-sha1 -ohmac-lt64 -oserial-api-visible

+  - authentication using signed UID as NDEF message on Desfire:

+        ./brmdoor_adduser.py -c brmdoor.config -a ndef 04631982cc2280 SomeUserName"

+  - you need to generate Ed25519 keypair, store the private key somewhere safe and put the public in config file

+        ./generate_ed25519_keypair.py

+  - you need to program the Desfire card to have the signature

 Finally, run the daemon: